Boghos Nubar: Early life

 Nubar was born in Istanbul (capital of the Ottoman Empire) in 1851.
 His father was Egyptian Prime Minister Nubar Pasha.
+He was educated in Egypt and France as a civil engineer.
+Worked on water works of Egypt and irrigation projects in Sudan.

 Career

 Nubar fought for the Armenian cause.

 As early as the beginning of 1912 the Catholicos of Mother See of Echmiazin Gevork V had sent the Boghos Nubar to the Cabinets of Europe with a commission to demand administrative autonomy for Armenians in the Ottoman Empire.
 He has also been considered as one of the prominent Armenian figures in the Ottoman Empire.
 This proceeding was a step for Russian and French policy in Constantinople almost at the same moment on March 15, 1913.

-Boghos Nubar, the ambassador, repeatedly asserts that the Armenians of Ottoman Empire in no way desire to bring up the question of independence or constitutional changes (regarding Armenian National Constitution).
+Boghos Nubar, the ambassador, repeatedly assertsthat the Armenians of Ottoman Empire in no way desire to bring up the question of independence or constitutional changes (regarding Armenian National Constitution).
 Their sole aim is to secure the reforms drawn up by Russia France and England and provided for in the Treaty of Berlin reforms which have remained a dead letter hitherto.
 In February 1914, the Armenian reform package passed.
+Yeniköy accord was a reform plan devised by the European powers between 1912 and 1914 that envisaged the creation of two provinces in Ottoman Armenia placed under the supervision of two European inspectors general, who would be appointed to oversee matters related to the Armenian issues.

 In January, 1919, The Times published a letter from Boghos Nubar (an Ottoman citizen) in which he protests, belatedly, about the non-representation of Armenians at the Paris Peace Conference, 1919.
 The letter includes a useful summary of the Armenian contribution to the allied war effort.

-Boghos Nubar died in Paris in 1930.
+Boghos Nubar retired from politics in 1921 died in Paris in 1930.